Balance and Homeostasis are Essential for Health

 This sort of ‘resource shifting’ is one of the body’s greatest feats, but relying on it for too long can lead to larger problems.
 Deficiencies build up and are more difficult to deal with over time.
 This is even more reason to pay attention to your body’s balance and how your diet, exercise, and light exposure are all intricately linked.

 Healthy Light is Key to Biological Balance and Good Health

 Light is an essential ingredient for life on earth.
 It powers our cells and drives the cellular respiration process that creates our energy.
-Light intake is one of the key measures of biological balance, and when a person doesn’t get enough healthy light from the sun, they can fall out of balance and see negative health consequences, like inflammation, mental sluggishness, disrupted circadian rhythms, and poor sleep.
+Light intake is one of the key measures of biological homeostasis, and when a person doesn’t get enough healthy light from the sun, they can fall out of balance, leading to negative health consequences like inflammation, mental sluggishness, disrupted circadian rhythms, and poor sleep.

 The body is always trying to maintain homeostasis, but sometimes that’s just not possible.
 If you’re outside in extreme cold, your body can only do so much to maintain an ideal temperature.
 If you eat a consistently unhealthy diet that lacks nutrients, your cells won’t have the fuel they need to produce energy and regulate your body.
 If you don’t take in enough calcium, you can become deficient, and your natural bodily processes won’t work as well.
 The same is true of healthy light intake.

 Humans are at a strange place in our history: we live on the same earth and under the same sun as always.
 Our bodies and cells and internal processes are still programmed to work with an abundance of light.
 But in the last century, modern technology and shelter have taken us away from the natural settings we’ve always thrived in.
 Our modern way of life has many advantages, but we generally still perform worse when we don’t get enough light and fall out of balance.

 Red Light Therapy Delivers Healthy Wavelengths of Light and Promotes Balance